cparqui/celluler/docs/services.md

 1. **File Organization**
    - One service per file
-   - File name is snake_case version of camelCase service name
+   - File name is snake_case version of camelCase service name with .service.js suffix
    - Located in `src/services` directory
+   - Test files use .service.test.js suffix
-   - Example: `example_service.js` for `ExampleService`
+   - Example: `example.service.js` for `ExampleService` and `example.service.test.js` for its tests

 2. **Service Definition**
    - Service constructor accepts settings with default value